Milk being poured into a bowl of gut friendly oats

 How long should I soak oats?

-A minimum of 4 hours is usually enough, but soaking them overnight (8–12 hours) yields the creamiest texture and ensures more phytic acid is broken down.
+In the fridge, 4 hours is usually enough, but soaking them overnight (8–12 hours) yields the creamiest texture and ensures more phytic acid is broken down.

 Do I need to cook overnight oats?